NicholaiStaalung/Oport/README.md

 # Optimal asset portfolios

-By principles of the Capital Assets Pricing Model (CAPM), the script returns the normalized minimum variance and tangency vectors.
+By principles of the Capital Asset Pricing Model (CAPM), the script returns the normalized minimum variance and tangency vectors.
 These are the optimal portfolio weights for the two efficient portfolios.

 ## How to run the script